withastro/astro/docs/styling.md

 ### 🦊 Autoprefixer

 We also automatically add browser prefixes using [Autoprefixer][autoprefixer].
-By default, Astro loads the [Browserslist defaults][browserslist-defaults], but you may also specify your own by placing a [Browserslist][browserslist] file in your project root.
+By default, Astro loads the [Browserslist defaults](https://github.com/browserslist/browserslist#full-list), but you may also specify your own by placing a [Browserslist][browserslist] file in your project root.

 ### 🍃 Tailwind